 The magic of banh mi is in its contrasts.
 The crispy crust of the bread versus its fluffy centre.
 The meatiness of pork versus the fresh cucumber, sweet carrot, and the tangy spring onion.
 Top it all off with some salty soy sauce and spicy fresh chilli and, honestly, what base does this roll not hit?
 It’s a perfect parcel!

-Here are our favourite places in Sydney to bag a banh mi that hit all the right notes.
+Here are the best places in Sydney to bag a banh mi that hits all the right notes.

 Marrickville Pork Roll

 If you’re into banh mi, you’ve probably already visited Marrickville Pork Roll on Illawarra Road.
 And if you haven’t, what have you been doing?!
 This hole-in-the-wall takeaway spot was so popular, they have now opened a second venue in Darling Square.
 “We may appear to be a little more ‘hip’ with our friendly neon tiger, but we are exactly the same at heart,” Darling Square store owner Roger Tan said, adding that the Darling Square menu is slightly smaller than Marrickville.

 When it comes to the Marrickville Pork Roll secret, it may just be the venue’s "special sauce". “[We put] extra care into every ingredient that goes into the banh mi, starting from the perfectly crusty bread to the perfectly paired finishing sauce,” Tan said.
 “We make everything in-house, bar one ingredient [the Vietnamese hams in the traditional pork roll], including our bread which is a fun fact many of our customers don’t know!"